MirkoHerzner/GCD-Course-Project/codebook.md

 - Its activity label.
 - An identifier of the subject who carried out the experiment.

+No unit of measures is reported as all features were normalized and bounded within [-1,1].

 In total, eight raw data files have been used in this course project:
 - activity-labels.txt
 - features.txt